AREAS OF EXPERTISE

 Civil and Commercial Litigation, Conflict of Laws, Public and Administrative Law

-Esther specialises in commercial, regulatory and public law litigation.
-She is an experienced advocate and acts regularly for private and public sector clients in contractual, public and administrative law, financial services, regulatory compliance and enforcement, and human rights matters.
+Esther specialises in commercial and public law litigation.
+She acts for private and public sector clients in a wide range of commercial disputes, with a focus on contractual, public law, regulatory, and human rights matters.
 Esther has appeared at all levels of the New Zealand courts, as well as in complex commercial cases in the courts of the British Virgin Islands and the Dubai International Financial Centre.
 She acts as both lead and junior counsel, and has appeared as counsel to assist in the High Court and in coronial inquests.

-Esther started her career as a Judge’s Clerk to the Hon Justice Arnold in the Court of Appeal, before joining the Crown Law Office, where she worked in the criminal and human rights teams.
+Esther started her career as a Judge’s Clerk in the Court of Appeal, before joining the Crown Law Office, where she worked in the criminal and human rights teams.
 After completing her LLM at the University of Cambridge, Esther spent four years in the London office of a leading US commercial litigation firm.
-During that time, she appeared in a number of high value commercial disputes, led by Lord Falconer of Thoroton, the former UK Lord Chancellor, and Solicitor-General for England and Wales.
 Upon returning to New Zealand, Esther spent three years in the litigation team of a national firm before joining the independent bar in 2017.